mmkal/trpc-cli/README.md

 `node path/to/migrations apply --help` output:

 ```
-apply
+Commands:

-Apply migrations.
+  up                      Apply migrations.
 By default all pending migrations will be applied.

-Usage:
-  apply [flags...]
+  create                  Create a new migration
+  list                    List all migrations
+  search.byName           Look for migrations by name
+  search.byContent        Look for migrations by their script content

 Flags:
   -h, --help                  Show help
-      --step <number>        Mark this many migrations as executed; Exclusive minimum: 0
-      --to <string>          Mark migrations up to this one as exectued
+      --verbose-errors        Throw raw errors (by default errors are summarised)

 ```
 <!-- codegen:end -->